MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/uitest.md

 ### Initialize the Xamarin Test Cloud Agent

-After adding the Xamarin Test Cloud Agent to the iOS project, you must initialize the Xamarin Test Cloud Agent when the iOS project starts up.
+After adding the Xamarin Test Cloud Agent to the iOS project, you must initialize the Xamarin Test Cloud Agent when the iOS app starts.
 Edit the `AppDelegate` class and add the following snippet to the `FinishedLaunching` method:

 ```csharp
 #if ENABLE_TEST_CLOUD